If your answer is the Festival of Passover it is obvious that you are quite astute.

 So because of the JEWISH DAY OF PREPARATION, as the tomb was close at hand, they laid Yahushua there.
 (John 19:42)

-No doubt, the implications gleaned from these two verses pose a huge problem!
+No doubt, the implications gleaned from these two verses pose a huge problem for many!

-Also, unless there is information to the contrary, would not Yahushua and his disciples eat unleavened bread with the Passover meal after sundown at the beginning of Abib 14?
+Also, unless there is information to the contrary, Yahushua and his disciples would have eaten unleavened bread with the Passover meal after sundown at the beginning of Abib 14.

 So Yahushua sent Peter and John, saying, “Go and PREPARE THE PASSOVER for us, THAT WE MAY EAT IT.”
 (Luke 22:8)